 The Company's long-term debt bears interest at Banker's Acceptance fee equal to CDOR rate plus 7.5%.
 Fluctuations in the Banker's Acceptance fee equal to CDOR rate will result in changes to the months interest expense.
-A change in the annual interest rate of 0.50% would result in a \$45,000 change in the annual interest expense.
+A change in the annual interest rate of 0.50% would approximately result in a \$74,000 change in the annual interest expense.

-27. Commitments
+26. Commitments

-The Company has the following payment commitments with respect to consulting and other contractual obligations:
+As of December 31, 2022, the Company has the following payment commitments with respect to consulting and other contractual obligations:

-Not later than one year \$ 875,000
+Not later than one year \$ 745,000

-Later than one year and not later than five years 1,267,000
+Later than one year and not later than five years 863,000

-\$ 2,142,000
+\$ 1,608,000